open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 ### **Resource**

-Captures information about the entity for which telemetry is recorded.
-For example, a process producing telemetry that is running in a container on Kubernetes has a pod name, it is in a namespace and possibly is part of a deployment which also has a name.
-All three of these attributes can be included in the `Resource` and applied to any data source.
+Captures information about the entity producing telemetry as [`Attributes`](#attributes).
+For example, a process producing telemetry that is running in a container on Kubernetes has a process name, a pod name, a namespace, and possibly a deployment name.
+All four of these attributes can be included in the `Resource`.

 ### **REST**